julianperrott/WowClassicGrindBot/README.md

 e.g.
 * "Spell:687 - Must have know the given `spell id` https://classic.wowhead.com/item=687
-* "Spell:Demon Skin" - Must not know the given `spell name`
+* "Spell:Demon Skin" - Must have known the given `spell name`
-* "not Spell:702" - Must have know the given `spell id` https://classic.wowhead.com/item=702
+* "not Spell:702" - Must have not know the given `spell id` https://classic.wowhead.com/item=702
 * "not Spell:Curse of Weakness"- Must have not know the given `spell name`

 #### Talent requirements